Code Clone Detection via an AlphaFold-Inspired Framework: Introduction

+A closely related challenge has long been studied in protein structure prediction: extracting three-dimensional structural information directly from a single linear protein sequence.
+In both domains, the \textbf{shared single-sequence challenge} arises: learning high-level representations from a single linear sequence.
+Recent advances in protein structure prediction---most notably AlphaFold~\cite{jumper2021highly}---demonstrate that this shared challenge can be effectively overcome.
+By learning rich high-level representations from a single protein sequence, AlphaFold provides a successful solution to this long-standing limitation~\cite{chen2024ai, wang2024machine}.

+Beyond the shared challenge, we further observe \textbf{sequential similarities} between proteins and code from a representational perspective.
+Both can be represented as linear symbolic sequences---amino acid sequences and token sequences, respectively.
+Each sequence is composed of a limited set of symbols, for example, the 20 standard amino acids in proteins or the finite set of programming tokens in code.

+Motivated by AlphaFold's success in addressing the shared single-sequence challenge, together with the sequential similarities between proteins and code, we introduce a new framework to address the single-sequence challenge in code clone detection.
+The proposed framework adopts a \textbf{token-based representation} without dependence on third-party analyzers (that often get obsolete over time), and leverages the \textbf{sequence-to-structure modeling capability} of AlphaFold to capture code semantics.

-For an input protein sequence, AlphaFold first constructs a \emph{multiple sequence alignment} (MSA) to incorporate information from homologous protein sequences, thereby enriching the input representation with co-evolutionary features~\cite{rao2021msa}.
-Then, an attention-based encoder, Evoformer, is employed to model complex dependencies, enabling information exchange both within individual sequences and across homologous sequences~\cite{hu2022exploring}.
-The protein modeling process in AlphaFold inspires the design of a code clone detection framework that combines MSA construction and an attention-based encoder to enrich intermediate token representations and improve the capability to detect semantic clones.
+For an input protein sequence, since the limited information it contains is insufficient to reliably infer higher-level structural properties, AlphaFold first constructs a \emph{multiple sequence alignment} (MSA).
+By retrieving homologous protein sequences, MSA enriches the input representation with co-evolutionary information~\cite{rao2021msa}.
+Then, in order to model complex sequence dependencies, an attention-based encoder, Evoformer, is employed, enabling information exchange both within individual sequences and across homologous sequences~\cite{hu2022exploring}.
+The subsequent decoder module in AlphaFold, which maps learned representations to three-dimensional coordinates, is specific to protein structure prediction and is therefore not considered here.
+The protein modeling process in AlphaFold inspires the design of a code clone detection framework that combines MSA construction and an attention-based encoder to enrich token representations and improve the capability to detect semantic clones.